Battle of Hubbardton: Losses

 The official casualty return for the British troops gives 39 British soldiers and 1 French-Canadian killed and 127 British and 2 French-Canadians wounded.
 A separate return for the German troops has 10 killed and 14 wounded, for a grand total of 50 killed and 143 wounded.
 Historian Richard M. Ketchum gives different British casualties of 60 killed and 168 wounded.

 Ketchum gives American casualties as 41 killed, 96 wounded and 230 captured.
 However, Lt.
 Anburey, present at the battle, states that the total dead and wounded of both sides found on the field in the aftermath amounted to 200 and 600 respectively.
 Subtracting the British-Canadian-German casualty returns from that gives American losses of 150 killed, 457 wounded and 230 captured.

 Hubbardton Battlefield Historic Site

 A local body commissioned the erection of a monument on the battlefield site in 1859, and the state began acquiring battlefield lands in the 1930s for operation as a state historic site.
 Hubbardton Battlefield has been owned and operated by the State of Vermont's Division for Historic Preservation since 1937.
 The battlefield was added to the National Register of Historic Places in 1971, and is the site of annual Revolutionary War reenactments.
 The site's visitor center features a permanent exhibit which tells the story of the Battle of Hubbardton and places it in its context of the Revolutionary War.
 The Hubbardton Battlefield Trail features interpretive signs highlighting important points and locations of the battle.

-In popular culture

-The battle is used as the backdrop for the climax of the film Time Chasers.
-The battlefield is approximately 20 miles northwest of Rutland, Vermont, where most of the film's production was centered.